The Second World Book Series

 Adam Berry, Georgia Institute of Technology

-favorite of the four books just outpacing the first book, the Aquila mission.
+of the four books just outpacing the first book, the Aquila mission.
+The

 Colossus II Interplanetary Spaceship